Optimum Internet delivers faster speeds, but T-Mobile 5G Home Internet has stable prices and no extra fees.

 Optimum and T-Mobile 5G Home Internet serve very different purposes.
 T-Mobile 5G Home Internet offers solid reliability and reasonable speeds, and its speeds are close to being as advertised.
 However those speeds also aren’t that fast—and if you’re looking for a provider for things like online gaming, heavy video streaming, and so on, then T-Mobile probably isn’t fast enough.

 Optimum fiber plans are fast and reliable, even if speeds sometimes aren’t as advertised.
 However Optimum’s customer service is severely lacking.
-Basic users who want a provider for web surfing, basic video streaming, and so on, should go for T-Mobile—it’s more reliable and easier to deal with.
-But those who need superfast speeds need to consider Optimum instead, despite its poor overall customer satisfaction scores.
+Basic users who want a provider for web surfing, basic video streaming, and so on, should go for T-Mobile 5G Home Internet—it’s more reliable and easier to deal with.
+But those who need super-fast speeds should consider Optimum instead, despite its poor overall customer satisfaction scores.

 Optimum vs. T-Mobile 5G Home Internet: What do customers think?